thoroc/vscode-extension-autoloadX/docs/prd/4-technical-assumptions-revised.md

   - The core logic is critically dependent on the **VSCode Extension API**.
 A technical spike must validate that this API can programmatically manage extensions without requiring a window reload.
 - **Configuration & Data:**
-  - The default language-to-extension mappings will be stored in a **separate, bundled JSON file** for easy updates.
+  - The default language-to-extension mappings will now be hardcoded in the codebase for better maintainability and performance.
+Users can still override or extend these mappings via `settings.json`.
   - Configuration in `settings.json` should use a **nested object structure** under the `autoLoadX` key for better organization.
 - **Core Logic Behavior:**